Starting Sunday, October 6

 STAFF AND ELDERS

 Ryan began as the senior pastor at New Heights in April 2015.
 Ryan graduated from Indiana State University and is currently pursuing a Masters of Divinity from Lincoln Christian Seminary.
 After graduating ISU with an elementary education degree, Ryan became a youth pastor first in Covington, IN for 4 years, then in Evansville, IN for 7 years.
 His primary focus as the senior pastor is to see people begin or grow in their relationship with Christ and then be inspired to see others start a relationship with Christ (disciples making more and more disciples).
-Ryan has been married for 10 years to his wife, Crystal.
-Together, they have two children, Brenna and Braeden.
+Ryan has been married for 13 years to his wife, Crystal.
+Together, they have three children, Brenna, Braeden and Brylyn.
 When he finds free time, Ryan loves to read, play and watch sports, and play guitar.

 Brenda has worked at New Heights for 10 years.
 Among a wide range of responsibilities, Brenda assists church members as well as guests on the phone and in person with her trademark kindness and sympathy (though keeping Ryan and Ben in line takes up quite a bit of time as well).
 Brenda has been married to her husband, Dan, for 31 years.
 Together they have two children, Aaron and Amanda, who are both married and serve in ministry; and are Gigi and Paps to Roman.
 Brenda loves decorating, crafts, traveling, and spending time with family and friends.